woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

 = 2020.nn.nn - version 1.10.3-dev.1 =
+ * Fix - Make sure that the Facebook sync enabled and catalog visibility columns are properly displayed on narrow screen sizes on some browsers

 = 2020.03.17 - version 1.10.2 =
  * Tweak - Add a setting to easily enable debug logging